How to Maximize the Power of Links With Annotation Text and In-Text SEO

 Annotation Text = Better SEO

 When it comes to the best content and the best links, annotation text provides context to your readers about your link.
-And Google likely uses your annotation text in addition to anchor text to better understand the page you’re linking to.
-This results in a better experience for your readers and more depth for Google’s algorithms to parse.
+And Google Search likely uses your annotation in-text SEO in addition to anchor text to better understand the web page you’re linking.
+This results in a better experience for your readers and more depth for Google’s algorithms to parse on the internet.

-When you optimize your off-site outbound links’ anchor text and annotation, you have a better chance of ranking on the SERP #1.
+When you optimize your off-site outbound links’ anchor text and annotation, you have a better chance of ranking high on the search engine results pages.